-Retirement age

-Experience-based table of rates that is specific to

-the type of eligibility condition.
-Last updated for the 2012 valuation pursuant to an experience study of the period July 1, 2006.
-Type 30, 2011 of the period July 1, 2006 - June 30, 2011.
+Retirement age Experience-based table of rates that is specific to the type of eligibility condition.
+Last updated for the 2012 valuation pursuant to an experience study of the period July 1, 2006 - June 30, 2011.

 Mortality In the 2019 actuarial valuation, changed to PubS-